tbrycekelly/DPI-Scripts/readme.md

 The DPI-Scripts suite of processing scripts is split into three main modules: (1) segmentation, (2) classification, and (3) training; and is unified with the scripts in this repository.
 This pipeline uses OTSU Thresholding for segmentation and a DenseNet121 [[2]](#2) neural network for image classification.

-If you are new to linux and setting up a DPI-Scripts instance for the first time, please consider skimming the [Linux Help Guide](docs/Linux-Help-Guide.md).
-Otherwise, please follow below for the quick setup guide.
+If you are new to linux and setting up a DPI-Scripts instance for the first time, then please review the [DPI-Scripts Quick Start Guide](docs/DPI-Scripts-Setup.md); or if you are starting a bare-metal setup then please review the [Detailed Server Setup](docs/Server-Setup-Guide.md).

 ## Overview

-## 1. Hardware Requirements
+#### 1. Hardware Requirements
 __Data Storage__
 - Min: 8 TB
 - Recommend SSD and/or RAID0 for high-throughput access.